This post contains affiliate links for your convenience. View our full disclosure policy here.

 Sorting and patterning are two skills typically taught very early.
 From sorting toys as children clean up from centers to practicing patterns during calendar time, children are exposed to sorting and patterning in many natural ways.
 But, some kids don’t pick up on those skills as easily as others.
 What if you could give your students a stronger background in these skills?
-You would.
+Well, you’re in luck!
+Check out these tips and secrets for teaching sorting and patterning skills!

 The Secrets of Developing Sorting and Patterning Skills